MLcoderss/ML-project/README.md

 # Machine Learning Project
 ## Stock Market Predictor
-### Key Points :-
+### Key Points :
-   - The project has been made in summer 2016
+  - This project predicts the closing value of a stock in a market
-   - four students of IIT Kanpur under the guidance of programming club did it
+   - We, the students of IIT Kanpur , under the guidance of programming club coded it.
-   - the project was aimed at learning the algorithms of machine learning.
+   - The project was aimed at learning the algorithms of machine learning.

 Website of our project is :- http://mlcoderss.github.io/ML-project/